-A tour of Auschwitz-Birkenau Memorial and Museum, the former German Nazi concentration and extermination camp.
-It’s a powerful visit that sticks with you forever.
+Take a day trip from Kraków to visit Auschwitz-Birkenau Memorial and Museum, the former German Nazi concentration and extermination camp.
 Everyone experiences Auschwitz differently, and everyone walks away changed.
-It is free to visit the grounds of both Auschwitz I and Auschwitz II-Birkenau after 3:00PM [ 15:00 hours ], but I strongly recommend taking a guided tour.
+It is free to visit the grounds of both Auschwitz I and Auschwitz II-Birkenau after 3:00PM (15:00 hours), but I strongly recommend taking a guided tour.
 The tour is educational, depressing, maddening, and frankly, necessary.
 By walking around solo, you miss the educational aspect and personal stories that the guides share.
 I know of two options for booking a guided tour:

 - Reserve a ticket through the museum’s website far in advance of your visit.
 You will be responsible for your own transportation from Kraków to Oświęcim, the town where Auschwitz is located.